 The 135 m high skyscraper "De Haagse Toren" at Den Haag HS station offers a viewing platform with a great panorama over the city.
 At good weather you can see the North Sea in the west and Rotterdam in the east.
 The ride up costs about 9 € (2018) for adults, the price includes a drink.

 On the beach of Scheveningen stands the grand hotel "Kurhaus".
 The "Kurhaus" was built in 1885 as a seaside resort and hotel for noble guests, emperors and kings.
 It was planed to be demolished in 1973 after economic ruin, but was taken over and saved by the Steigenberger hotel group in 1979.
+Today the Kurhaus Scheveningen is a famous landmark and tourist attraction of The Hague.

 The first pier of Scheveningen was opened in 1901.
 The wooden structure burnt down in 1943.
 In 1959 the new pier was built.
 The 380 m long pier has two levels.
 The lower level in inside, here are shops and small cafes.
 At the end of the pier is a round building with a restaurant.
 The upper level is outside.
 There is a Ferris wheel and a bungee tower.